meshenger-app/meshenger-android/README.md

 * [Jami](https://jami.net/) - many feature, but might not work in mesh networks
 * [Berty](https://berty.tech/) - text messages only, uses Bluetooth LE.
+* [CupLink](https://github.com/RiV-chain/CupLink) - for RiV-mesh and a fork of Meshenger